-Lee et al. [20] introduced an attack detection method based on cluster analysis to proactively detect DoS attacks.
+Lee et al. [21] introduced an attack detection method based on cluster analysis to proactively detect DoS attacks.
 A hierarchical clustering algorithm was used to analyze a data-set for attack detection.
-Experimental results have shown that this method is capable of detecting DoS attacks.
+Experimental results showed that this method is capable of detecting DoS attacks.